daldea/genetic-heatmap/README.md

 ghmtools --help <OPERATION>
 ```

-If no operation is given, `ghmtools help` displays a list of operations
+If no operation is given, `ghmtools help` displays a list of operations.

 ## Dependencies